Lenka: 1994–2007: Early years

+2008–2012: Self-titled debut album

-After adopting her first name as her sole artistic name, Lenka released her eponymous debut album on 24 September 2008, with "The Show" (produced by Stuart Brawley) chosen to be the first single release from the set.
-The album peaked at number 142 on the US Billboard 200.
-Her song "Everything at Once" was featured in a Windows 8 ad, becoming a worldwide success.
+After adopting her first name as her sole artistic name, Lenka released her eponymous debut album on 24 September 2008, with "The Show", produced by Stuart Brawley, chosen to be the first single release from the set.
+The song appeared in various advertisements, including a major campaign for Old Navy, and was also featured in the Nickelodeon film Angus, Thongs and Perfect Snogging, as well as the 2011 film Moneyball.
+The album Lenka peaked at number 142 on the US Billboard 200.
+Her song "Everything at Once" was featured in a Windows 8 ad and in a Disney Studio All Access commercial, becoming a worldwide success.
 Lenka creates paper art type stop-motion animated music videos for each of her singles with her husband James Gulliver Hancock, a visual artist from Australia, for a deliberately childlike effect.
 She provided vocals on two tracks ("Addicted" and "Sunrise") on German artist Schiller's album Atemlos, released in Germany on 12 March 2010.

-In 2011 she released her second album Two which was inspired by her engagement and is full of romantic love songs.
+In 2011, Lenka released her second album Two which was inspired by her engagement and is full of romantic love songs.
 Despite a warm critical reception, the album failed to match the success of her debut album, with Two reaching peak chart positions of 69 and 88 on the Belgian and Swiss charts respectively.
-Her third album Shadows appeared in 2013 after the birth of her son.
+Her third album Shadows was released in 2013, following the birth of her son.

-2015–present: Subsequent releases and Attune
+2015–present: Subsequent releases

-Her fourth studio album The Bright Side was released in 2015 and the most featured single in this album became "Blue Skies".
+Lenka's fourth studio album The Bright Side, was released in 2015 and the most featured single in this album became "Blue Skies".
 A remix version of the song, released on the YouTube remix channel Trap Nation, has over 30 million views on YouTube.
-Her latest album, Attune, was released in 2017 and contains the track Heal, which was created in cooperation with Australian singer and author Sally Seltmann.
+Her fifth studio album, Attune, was released in 2017 and contains the track "Heal", which was created in cooperation with Australian singer and author Sally Seltmann.
 Her most played songs on BBC are "All My Bells Are Ringing", "We Will Not Grow Old", "Everything at Once", "Don't Let Me Fall", and "Trouble Is a Friend".
+In 2023, She released her sixth studio album, Intraspectral.
+In 2025, Lenka began the Magenta Tour starting in China.

+On 4 July 2025, Lenka revealed that she is going back into the studio for her upcoming seventh studio album.

 Personal life

 Lenka currently resides in regional New South Wales, Australia.
-Lenka is married to visual artist James Gulliver Hancock.
+She is married to visual artist James Gulliver Hancock.
 She announced on 27 September 2011 that she was pregnant.
 In March 2012, she announced on Twitter that she had given birth to a boy named Quinn.
 In 2016, she gave birth to her daughter, Etta.